Expert help from employment contract solicitors.

 Other important contractual issues for employees include employers imposing post termination restrictions in their contracts of employment.
 If these are too onerous and prevent you and other employees from working elsewhere, they will not be enforceable.
 You may wish to seek legal advice about whether they are fair to see if these can be removed or modified, prior to starting work with a new employer.

 Our employment contract solicitors are hugely experienced in providing specialist employment law contract advice for employees.
 It is prudent to seek advice before signing a new contract of employment to check that you are not entering into an unfair contract.
 You may be concerned about bringing a claim against your employer because you don’t have a contract of employment.
 This will not be a barrier and in fact if you are successful in winning your case at an Employment Tribunal you will receive addition compensation because your employer has failed to provide you with a written contract of employment or statement of terms.

-We offer all our clients an initial discounted one hour at £150 plus vat.
-Contract advice is usually straightforward so we can provide a quote for all agreed work based on our initial discounted rate and our individual charging rate.
+Contract advice is usually straightforward so we can provide a quote for all agreed work either on a fixed fee bases or at our individual charging rate.
 These vary depending on the experience of each lawyer.